sealuwee/twitterframe/README.md

 🔜 ```crawl``` command will require a mandatory argument for how many tweets to get per request, and the rate limit for the TwitterAPI is reached, an exception is passed.

+🔜 ```listener``` will be a group of subcommands that will either start or stop the twitter streamer.

+🔜 **Shell environment**.
+Instead of it just being a command-line-application where we invoke twitterframe, I would like to just invoke twitterframe to build out a shell environment to do all of these cool twitter things.

 🔜 Add functionality for a StreamListener class that will listen for live tweets and bin based on sentiment.

 🔜 Decorate the command line application with more colors